 The convenience of delivery is another reason some people use this service.
 In light of this, many meal kits are beginning to offer comprehensive delivery services.
 In addition, some meal kits offer multiple delivery times throughout the day, making them good breakfast, lunch, or dinner options.

 In the beginning, meal kit services were backed by huge investments.
 However, lately, some of these companies are trending towards outside investments, especially those specializing in a particular niche.
 Plant-based Purple carrot, for instance, raised $12.8 million through funding, and Sun Basket raised $125 million from outside financing.

 - The meal-kit business is worth approximately $5 billion.

 - Additionally, 17% of consumers in America have subscribed to a meal kit service at some point.

-- Of the Americans who have subscribed to meal kit services, 90% referred other people to the service (Packaged Facts).
+- Of the Americans who subscribed to meal kit services, 90% referred others to the service (Packaged Facts).

-- 25% of people living in cities have tried meal kit services, compared to just 14% of people in rural areas.
+- 25% of city people have tried meal kit services, compared to just 14% in rural areas.

 - 26% of the Generation X population has tried meal kit services.

 - Out of the millennial population, 29% have tried meal kit services.

 - Regarding people aged 45 and up, merely 12% have tried meal kit services.